United for Carnivore Conservation

 For centuries both livestock and predators have shared plains and plateaus across the world.
 It has always been an uneasy relationship, but as populations and livestock numbers grow in many of these habitats, the conflict between predators and livestock owners has become more of a challenge.

 For the communities grazing their livestock across the rangelands of northern Kenya, it is no different.
 Cattle, camels, sheep and goats prop up the economy of this region, represent the sole source of income for thousands of households, and dictate settlement patterns.
-But livestock also represent easy prey for the lions, hyenas, leopards, cheetahs and wild dogs that share this landscape.
+But livestock also represents easy prey for the lions, hyenas, leopards, cheetahs and wild dogs that share this landscape.
 These predators can wipe out entire flocks in one sitting, destroying livelihoods and the communities' tolerance for carnivores.

 The Carnivore Workshop held in Kalama Community Conservancy was the first of its kind and was funded by National Geographic and The Rufford Foundation.
 Members of the host conservancy welcomed peers from Westgate, Namunyak, Sera, and Meibae community conservancies, as well as representatives from the county government-run Samburu National Reserve.
 NGOs Action for Cheetah Kenya and Ewaso Lions were also in attendance, as were members of National Museums of Kenya and the University of Nairobi.

 Top of the agenda was human-wildlife conflict, and the issue of compensation for livestock owners when animals are lost to predators.

 "If this issue is not discussed and no action is taken, the silent persecution will continue" says NRT's Senior Research & Monitoring Officer Antony Wandera.
 "The lack of compensation by the central government seems to be the primary concern for communities, and this workshop was useful to disseminate information on this subject and dispel anxiety."